This post contains one or more affiliate links, which help to sustain Little Green Seedling. I only ever recommend things I truly believe in!

 Some men have told me they feel unable to connect to the animal rights movement, partially because they weren’t socialised to be loving and compassionate.
 Although they can objectively see that hurting animals is wrong, this reduced empathy makes it harder for them to give up animal products.

-Girls, on the other hand, are socialised to nurture and care for others, and tend to have more empathy when confronted with animal suffering.
-This may be responsible for the disparity between the numbers of male and female vegetarians.
+We socialise girls, on the other hand, to nurture and care for others.
+As a result, they tend to have more empathy when confronted with animal suffering.
+This is probably responsible for the disparity between the numbers of male and female vegetarians.

 Many of us falsely think we need meat for protein.
-Because society deems muscular men more attractive, many men eat a lot of meat as part of an attempt to get stronger.
+Because society deems muscular men more attractive, many men eat a lot of meat in an attempt to get stronger.
 As Italian actor Pino Caruso said, “People eat meat and think they will become strong as an ox, forgetting that the ox eats grass.”

-Why do you think meat-eating is considered manly?
+Why do you think we consider meat-eating to be manly?
 Let me know in the comments.